mohammad-fahad/mohammad-fahad/README.md

-- 🌱 I’m a MERN Stack, React-Native and, Django developer
+- 🌱 I’m a MERN Stack and React-Native.
+Currenty I'm working on a project using Monorepo and Nx with typescript.
 - 📫 How to reach me: mail.mohhammadfahad@mail.com
 - ⚡ Fun fact: I have a youtube channel.